-A satisfaction survey enables business owners to understand why a customer was or wasn't happy with their purchase and overall experience.
-Questions encourage the customer to tell the business how they were treated, what product or services were missing, what went wrong, what could be better, and more.
+A satisfaction survey enables business owners to understand why a customer was or was not happy with their purchase and overall experience.
+Questions encourage the customer to tell the business how they were treated, what product or services were missing, what went wrong, what could be better and more.

-How do you write a customer feedback form?
+How do you write a feedback form?
 (Templates you can copy)

-A good customer feedback form is short (only a few questions), sweet (looks nice) and to the point (has clickable options), according to Gabe Caldwell, Director of Partnerships at Formstack.
+A good feedback form is short (only a few questions), sweet (looks nice), and to the point (has clickable options), according to Gabe Caldwell, Director of Partnerships at Formstack.
 Taking it to the next level, a good feedback form is already prefilled with the user’s information.
-“I don’t know about you, but receiving a prefilled form has the power to make my day,” says Caldwell.
+“I do not know about you, but receiving a prefilled form has the power to make my day,” said Caldwell.
 “It provides a customised experience and tells me that the sender knows who I am.
-Plus, it doesn’t hurt that it saves me the time of filling out redundant information that I’ve already shared.”
+Plus, it does not hurt that it saves me the time of filling out redundant information that I have already shared.”

 Keep it short

 Conditional logic is an excellent tool when it comes to forms.
 Imagine your feedback form asks, “‘Are you a veteran?”
-If the answer is no, then the person doesn’t have to answer the subsequent four questions – they don’t even see them.
+If the answer is no, then the person does not have to answer the subsequent four questions—they do not even see them.
 If the answer is yes, dynamic questions pop up.
-“We always want to reduce the number of questions, and a good form solution should be dynamic—an accordion that opens or doesn’t depending on the situation,” says Caldwell.
+"We always want to reduce the number of questions, and a good form solution should be dynamic – an accordion that opens or doesn not depending on the situation”, says Caldwell.

 Keep it simple

 The fewer questions you have, the better.
 Including too many questions can be intimidating, causing some customers to give up before they reach the end of your form.
-Be careful with how you phrase the wording in your customer feedback form, advises Sara Staffaroni, Head of Content for CX at GetFeedback by SurveyMonkey.
+Be careful with how you phrase the wording in your feedback form, advises Sara Staffaroni, head of content for CX at GetFeedback by SurveyMonkey.
 A good form has simple sentences and straightforward wording.
-By keeping the language simple and consistent, your customers will better understand what you're asking them.
+By keeping the language simple and consistent, your customers will better understand what you are asking them.
 If you ask a leading question, you are more likely to get a biased response.
-“Be aware of how your question could bias respondents toward certain answers,” says Staffaroni.
-Asking: Asking the question 'You are satisfied with our products, aren’t you?' isn’t going to give you good data.
+“Be aware of how your question could bias respondents toward certain answers,” said Staffaroni.
+Asking: “You are satisfied with our products, are not you?” is not going to give you good data.

 Feedback form template